thoughtbot/high_voltage/README.md

 > [!NOTE]
 > `high_voltage` is in maintenance-mode.
-We’re not actively adding new features, but we’ll fix bugs and keep it up to date, and compatible with the latest ruby and rails versions.
+We’re not actively adding new features, but we’ll fix bugs and keep it up to date, and compatible with the latest Ruby and Rails versions.

 Rails engine for static pages.